FUMR/flaczkownia-dedup/README.md

 # Flaczkownia Dedup

-## Story
+## 📖 Story

-On flaczkownia we have looots of downloaded tracks, more than half are downloaded multiple times.
+At **Flaczkownia**, we’ve accumulated a massive collection of downloaded tracks — and more than half of them are duplicates.
-We need a way to not import those to self-hosted streaming services mutliple times as this makes library literally unusable.
+Importing all these duplicates into our self-hosted streaming services would make the music library unusable.

+We needed a way to **avoid importing the same track multiple times**, even if it comes from different sources.

-## Analysis of the problem
+## 🔍 Problem Analysis

-After time-consuming analysis of the problem @JuniorJPDJ and @lobsonwf came up with basic assumptions:
+After time-consuming analysis of the problem, @JuniorJPDJ and @lobsonwf came up with basic assumptions:
-- We SHOULD NOT have duplicated tracks in the same album (doesn't matter if those came from the same or multiple sources)
+- **No duplicated tracks on the same album** - regardless of source.
-- Tidal and Deezer downloaded tracks CAN create separate albums if metadata differs (preferably no, but we can live with that)
+- **Tidal and Deezer** tracks can create separate albums if metadata differs (not ideal, but acceptable).
-- Sometimes - when track is first released as a single, then album containing the track is released - we should not deduplicate that - those are separate releases
+- A track first released as a single and later included in an album should not be deduplicated — those are distinct releases.
-- We don't want to remove older tracks to supersede those with new ones after those are imported already - this can create problems with disappearing tracks with metadata created by external software, like:
+- We **must not remove older tracks** that have already been imported, even if a newer version exists.
+Otherwise, we risk losing metadata created by external tools, such as:
   - favourites
   - ratings
   - comments
   - share links
-- We don't care too much about directory structure - external software will anyway store database with parsed files after import
+- Directory structure doesn’t matter — external tools will manage their own database after import.
-- We need to pass new files import to dedup and allow checking of duplicates in a real time
+- We need to pass new files import to dedup and allow checking of duplicates in real time
+- Backfill:
-- Backfill can be external script, no need for backfill functionality in main daemon
+  - Can be handled by a separate script - no need to include it in the main daemon
+  - Should prefer newer files (since they aren’t imported yet)
-- Backfill should prefer newer files, live dedup should prefer older files - we assume backfill is not imported to external software yet so no additional metadata exist yet
+  - Live dedup should prefer older files (since those are already imported and possibly have metadata)

-## The solution
+## 💡 The solution

 We somehow need to understand which files are similar enough (acoustic-wise).
-Acoustic hashing algorithms are great solution for that problem.
+Acoustic hashing algorithms are a great solution for that problem.
-That's not enough tho as we should not remove singles or album released tracks that were released before as singles - that would make albums incomplete.

-What we came up with is storing unique tuple of album name, album track number and acoustic hash of the track.
+However, this alone doesn’t solve everything - we also need to distinguish between singles and album releases to avoid breaking the album's completeness.

+We decided to use a unique tuple consisting of:
+> (Album Name, Album Track Number, Acoustic Hash)

+This ensures that:
+- Deduplication happens **within the same album only**
+- Singles and album versions remain distinct, even if they share the same title
-That would make sure that we deduplicate only inside the album and we don't replace miss-placed single albums from albums with the same name as the single.
+- We deduplicate only inside the album, misplaced tracks with the same album name won’t overwrite each other

-If there's no existing track with that tuple, that would mean the track is not duplicate and we can import it safely.

-AcoustID / Chromaprint was ideal first choice for acoustic hash as it's popular and seems to work great for finding track metadata based on acoustic characteristics.
-What we found after trying generating those for album downloaded from Tidal and Deezer was that those hashes were DIFFERENT.
-That means it doesn't suit our needs.
-We asked several AI agents to suggest us more similar solutions.
-We came up with LastFM fingerprinting library, which we found not working with Python 3 (LOL).

-Next one we found was audioprint.
-We tested it and it was working PERFECTLY.
-After some shit-talk about hash collisions (those hashes aren't too big) we decided to use it as we don't care too much about collisions - we only compare the tuples, chances that album contains a collision is minimal and we for sure prefer that than having different hashes for the same track.
-Unfortunetaly it's not on pypi nor does contain setup.py or pyproject.toml, we decided to fork it and prepare PR with pyproject file.
-We use fork in requirements.txt but it would be great to move to official repository someday.
+If a tuple doesn’t already exist — the track is **safe to import**.

+## 🧠 Acoustic hashing journey

+Initially, we chose **AcoustID / Chromaprint** - a well-known and reliable acoustic hashing system.
+Unfortunately, when testing with tracks from Tidal and Deezer, we discovered that their hashes were different for the same audio.
+This made them unsuitable for our use case.

+We explored other options - including LastFM’s fingerprinting library, which turned out to be incompatible with Python 3...

+Finally, we found audioprint, which:
+- aligns perfectly with our use case
+- produces consistent hashes across different audio sources
+- has minimal risk of collisions (acceptable for our tuple-based comparison)

+Although **audioprint** isn’t available on PyPI and lacks packaging files (`setup.py`, `pyproject.toml`), we:
+- forked the repository
+- added the necessary packaging support
+- use our fork in requirements.txt
+- looking forward to contributing our changes to upstream in the future